 First, before I go any further, I should explain what I mean by a flaw.
 A flaw is just a negative quality of character.
 Something like being a compulsive liar, untrustworthy or untrusting, a kleptomaniac, and so on; these are all flaws of character.
 Strong characters need a flaw to hold them back.
 But why?
 How does having a flaw that holds them back, make a character strong?
 It’s because it makes them real and more relatable.
 So often do we hear professional authors or screenplay writers talk about how they just write “Real people,” and I think that is the biggest cop-out answer.
 That’s on par with saying “I just do.”

-Saying, “I write real people,” is such a vague term and it’s hard to know what it means unless you already know the answer.
+Saying, “I write real people,” is such a vague phrase and it’s hard to know what it means unless you already know the answer.
 Amateur writers hear the term real people get thrown around and decide to use people they see in everyday life as examples, but so often do we forget to include those same peoples’ flaws.
-We don’t want to see the wrong in someone we care about, so we so often leave it out and that in turn creates unrealistic, and thusly, weak characters; the exact opposite we were going to create in the first place.
+We don’t want to see the wrong in someone we care about, so we so often leave it out and that in turn creates unrealistic, and thus, weak characters; the exact opposite we were going to create in the first place.

 But why do I keep saying a flaw is so important?
 If the word flaw isn’t working for you, instead use the weakness: A strong character needs a weakness.
 Now how does that make any sense?
 A strong character can’t be weak.
 Well, actually they can be.
 You see, the reason a character needs a flaw in the first place is so they can overcome it and become stronger than they were before.
 This is the critical misunderstanding that so few people realize they are missing.